-Our most recent MPC-Buoy project has started in Littlefield, Texas, with the aim of reducing harmful algae blooms (HABs) and improving water quality.
+Our most recent MPC-Buoy project has started in Littlefield, with the aim of reducing toxic algae in Texas and improving water quality.

 Last week, we saw the start of a new effort to rescue some of the contaminated waters.
 The project consists of deploying ultrasonic technologies that directly affect the growth of algae, stopping them from forming harmful blooms.